jemarq04/UWVV/README.md

 these scripts will be copied into `$CMSSW_BASE/bin/$SCRAM_ARCH` and will be available to run from anywhere.
 To submit jobs, go to the `Utilities/test` directory.
 CRAB jobs for central samples are submitted using a helper script `crabSubmit.sh`.
 To see how to use this script, run it without any arguments.

+An important file for CRAB submissions is the file `local.cfg` found in this directory.
+This file defines all of the settings that the CRAB script will use to configure the job.
+The values in the `DEFAULT` section should remain untouched - the only exception is the `setup` value.
+This option should name a section in the config file for the CRAB script to access.
+For example, if you want to submit jobs with the `2022` settings, the line would read `setup: 2022`.

 The first argument of the `crabSubmit.sh` script is an input file listing all the desired input datasets.
 Input files for Run 3 can be found in `Utilities/test/datasets`.
 For example, the file `Utilities/test/datasets/2022MC_qqZZ.dat` contains the following: